 Serve up a warm bowl of comfort with this hearty rutabaga soup.
 It’s creamy, slightly sweet and seasoned with fresh herbs.

-Diced rutabaga is tossed in olive oil, seasoned with fresh herbs and roasted until tender and flavorful.
+Diced rutabaga is tossed in olive oil, seasoned, and roasted until tender and flavorful.
 Serve with your favorite meats.

 Try something new next Meatless Monday!
 Rutabaga Masala is seasoned with authentic Indian spices for a flavorful plant-based stew.